Wabera31/alx-low_level_programming/0x01-variables_if_else_while/README.md

-C Variables, if , else and why
+C variables if, else and while